Solving the Procurement Data Dilemma: Using supplier data to drive successful relationships

 In our second interview in the series on ‘Solving the Procurement Data Dilemma,’ which supports a full survey carried out by HICX and Raconteur on the subject, Gren Manuel speaks to Richard Wilding, OBE.
 Richard is professor and chair in Supply Chain Strategy at Cranfield University and has had a very distinguished career, both in Procurement and supply chain management.

-The difference between failure and success
+Using supplier data to drive success – The difference between failure & success

 Richard Wilding opens this interview by reinforcing the importance of managing relationships, which he sees as the crucial differentiator between success and failure, as he maintains: “The procurement team’s key focus is managing relationships.
 Not only externally with suppliers, but also internally as well because the decisions that the procurement teams make are absolutely critical to the business success of the organization,” adding, “The ones that have failed have very much failed around the management of relationships.”
 He adds, “One of the definitions I use is that supply chain management is all about the management of upstream and downstream relationships.”